Crohn’s Disease Dietary TherapyAuthor, Frank W. Jackson MD

 Supplementing the Ideal Crohn’s Diet

 Getting enough fiber to satisfy your diet for Crohn’s doesn’t have to mean eating garlic and bananas on whole wheat bread several times per day.
-These foods contain the plant fibers inulin and oligofructose, which are prebiotics that have been proven to fertilize healthy lower gut bacteria.
+These foods contain the plant fibers inulin and oligofructose, which are prebiotics that has been proven to fertilize healthy lower gut bacteria.
 Although these fibers won’t fix Crohn’s disease completely, they can improve the strength of your bowel wall and fight the other factors that worsen disease symptoms.
 Adding a prebiotic fiber supplement to your diet that contains both inulin and oligofructose is an easy way to favorably adjust this bacterial mix and boost your overall wellness.

 Treating CD With a Specialized Crohn’s Diet